FAQs: Piano Care Guidelines

 HOW OFTEN DO MY PIANO PARTS NEED MAINTENANCE?

-Besides tuning your piano, a regulation of your piano’s action is necessary approximately every three to five years.
+Besides tuning your piano, regulation of your piano’s action is necessary approximately every three to five years.
 If this is not done you will lose playing power and your action might feel sluggish or light.

 How do I clean my piano?

-The exterior should be cleaned with a lint free towel dampened with water.
-A mild dish soap can be used in cases of stubborn areas that need deep cleaning.
+The exterior should be cleaned with a lint-free towel dampened with water.
+Mild dish soap can be used in cases of stubborn areas that need deep cleaning.
 The interior should only be cleaned by an experienced piano technician because the interior contains very delicate pieces that need to be handled with care.
 One should also refrain from touching piano strings because the oil from your fingers contributes to the deterioration of the strings.
 Plastic keys can be cleaned with a glass cleaner, such as Windex.
 Ivory keys should only be cleaned by a qualified piano technician because of their porous and delicate nature.

 HOW DO I PROLONG THE LIFE OF MY PIANO?

 You can extend the life of your piano and prevent unnecessary damages by following these tips:

 - Have your piano tuned at least once every six months or once a year at a minimum so that the piano stays at A 440.
 Do not risk cracking the plate during the pitch raise because you did not have the piano tuned for 5 years.

 - Have your action regulated every 3-5 years.